LuJiansen/scNanoHi-C/README.md

 ### Run Pore-C-Snakemake to generate concatemers

-trimmed fastq files for single cell were used to run default Pore-C-Snakemake workflow, see details in [Pore-C-Snakemake](https://github.com/nanoporetech/Pore-C-Snakemake).
+Trimmed fastq files for single cell were then used to run default Pore-C-Snakemake workflow, see details in [Pore-C-Snakemake](https://github.com/nanoporetech/Pore-C-Snakemake).

-### Run single-cell filtration and quality control pipeline
+### Run single-cell preprocessing pipeline of scNanoHi-C

 The main script of this step is `filter_contacts.smk` , which could be  run with the shell script `run_smk.sh` .
 This step is consist of following sections